ebabel-games/magicalhex/README.md

 ### Next release tag

+0.9.0 refactor data and classes

+### Released tags

 * 0.8.1 fix the keyboard controls to move within the scene.

-### Released tags

 * 0.8.0 sprite interaction
 * 0.7.0 remove collada and use THREE.js models instead
 * 0.6.0 Rules of the game documentation, refactoring to match the rules and ES6 refactoring.